ttaubert/octoblog/source/_posts/2016-01-14-build-your-own-signal-desktop.markdown

 $ cp -r nwjs-sdk-v0.13.0-beta3-osx-x64/nwjs.app SignalPrivateMessenger.app
 {% endcodeblock %}

-Next, clone Signal itself and use NPM to install the necessary modules.
+Next, clone the Signal repository and use NPM to install the necessary modules.
 Run the `grunt` automation tool to build and package the application.

 {% codeblock lang:text %}
 $ git clone https://github.com/WhisperSystems/Signal-Desktop.git